-A total of 269 individuals (248 athletes and 21 ASP) were reported to have committed one or more non-analytical ADRVs based on the decisions received in 2016.

-In certain cases, the athlete or ASP may have been charged with more than one non-analytical ADRV.
-For example, an athlete can be charged with Article 2.6 (possession), Article 2.7 (trafficking) and Article 2.8 (administration) ADRVs.
-Such cases are calculated as single occurrences for each type of violation; however all relate to only one athlete or ASP.
-Therefore, the 269 decisions cover a total of 342 violations as defined in the Code (308 occurrences linked to athletes and 34 linked to ASP) in 2016.
+A total of 283 individuals (267 Athletes and 16 Athlete Support Personnel) were reported to have committed one or more Non-Analytical ADRVs based on the decisions received in 2018.
+In certain cases, the Athlete or Athlete Support Personnel may have been charged with more than one Non-Analytical ADRV.
+For example, an Athlete can be charged with Article 2.6 (possession), Article 2.7 (trafficking) and Article 2.8 (administration) ADRVs.
+Such cases are calculated as single occurrences for each type of violation however all relate to only one Athlete or Athlete Support Personnel.
+Therefore, a total of 283 Non-Analytical violations were committed in 2018 by the same number of individuals.

-18. IN THE NON-ANALYTICAL ADRV SECTION, WHY ARE THE ASP CASES NOT CLASSIFIED BY SPORT?
+18. IN THE NON-ANALYTICAL ADRV SECTION, WHY ARE THE ATHLETE SUPPORT PERSONNEL CASES NOT CLASSIFIED BY SPORT?

-The Code defines the term "Athlete Support Personnel" as "any coach, trainer, manager, agent, and team staff, official, medical, paramedical personnel, parent or any other Person working with, treating or assisting an Athlete participating in or preparing for sports Competition".
-As such, an ASP can be involved in more than one sport.
+The Code defines the term "Athlete Support Personnel" as "any coach, trainer, manager, agent, team staff, official, medical, paramedical personnel, parent or any other Person working with, treating or assisting an Athlete participating in or preparing for sports Competition".
+As such, an Athlete Support Personnel can be involved in more than one sport.